CBSE Class 12 Economics Syllabus 2025-26 - CBSE 12 Class Economics Syllabus Download PDF

 Never Miss an Exam Update

-CBSE Class 12 Economics Syllabus 2025 is divided into 2 parts - Introductory Macroeconomics and Indian Economics Development.
+CBSE Class 12 Economics Syllabus 2025 is divided into 2 parts - Part I Introductory Macroeconomics and Part II Indian Economics Development.
+Each part in the CBSE Class 12 Economic syllabus 2026 will carry 40 marks, totalling it to 80 marks.
 The first part has 5 chapters and the second part consists of 3 chapters.
-National Income and Related Aggregates, Determination of Income and Employment, Development Experience (1947-90) Economic Reforms since 1991, and Current Challenges facing the Indian Economy are some important chapters.
+National Income and Related Aggregates, Determination of Income and Employment, Development Experience (1947-90) Economic Reforms since 1991, and Current Challenges facing the Indian Economy are some of the important chapters.
+The CBSE 12th Economics theory exam will be held for 80 marks while the remaining 20 marks will be based on internal assessment/ project work.

 Through the syllabus, students can also check the marks allocation.
 According to the marks allotted to chapters, students can set their priorities.
 In addition to theory exams, students should also prepare well for the project work.
 The students can fix a time limit for covering each of the chapters.
 After going through the chapters, students can also solve the questions from the previous year's question papers This will help in testing their knowledge of the subject.
 Read the article in detail to understand the exam pattern, marking scheme, and details of the Economics syllabus.

-Also Read - CBSE Class 12 syllabus
+Also Read - CBSE Class 12 syllabus 2025-26

 CBSE Syllabus for Class 12 Economics 2025 PDF

-The PDF for the CBSE 12 Economics syllabus 2025 is now available on the official website of CBSE Academics.
+The PDF for the CBSE 12 Economics syllabus 2025-26 is now available on the official website of CBSE Academics.
 Students can download the PDF for the syllabus from the direct links given below:

-How To Download CBSE Syllabus for Class 12 Economics 2025?
+CBSE Syllabus for Class 12 Economics PDF

-CBSE Class 12 Economics Syllabus 2025: Exam Pattern
+CBSE Class 12 Economics Syllabus 2025-26: Exam Pattern

 Check the major information about the CBSE Class 12 Economics Exam Pattern 2025 here.
 Try to refer to the weightage for each topic when planning out your studies accordingly: